Free Classroom Pilot

 We send the link

-You receive a diagnostic link + setup instructions within 48 hours.
+You receive a diagnostic link and a short setup message you can paste directly to your students.
 No student logins needed.

 03